anudeepkatukojwala/Fetch-Take-Home-Exercise/README.md

     cd Fetch-Take-Home-Exercise/
    ```
 > **Note:**
-> - You need to stay inside `Fetch-Take-Home-Exercise/` and outside `src/` directory.
+> - You need to stay inside `Fetch-Take-Home-Exercise/` and outside `src/` directory to execute the below commands.
 > - The correct directory to stay inside is the directory that directly contains the `src` folder.